-Excellence: novelty and innovation Max. scoring 25 • The proposal objectives are SMART (Specific, Measurable, Achievable, Realistic and Time Bound) and in line with the NEB challenges.
-5 points • The proposal demonstrates the social demand, its need and relevance for the city/region and society, with at least two target groups identified.
-5 points • The proposed solution, methodology, and/or the engagement strategy is innovative: it uses creative and stimulating formats to co-create public space, thus boosting the transformation of their cities, peri-urban and rural areas.
-5 points The proposal integrates the three NEB values (sustainability, inclusivity and aesthetics) from the challenge definition to the proposed solution.
-5 points Gender and diversity are considered in the design/development of the project and its outputs/solutions.
+Excellence: novelty and innovation Max. scoring 25 • The proposal objectives are SMART (Specific, Measurable, Achievable, Realistic and Time Bound) and in line with the NEB challenges (Section 3) 5 points • The proposal demonstrates the social demand, its need and relevance for society, with at least two target groups identified.
+5 points • The proposed solution, methodology, and/or the engagement strategy is innovative: it uses creative and stimulating formats in which locals are engaged to build community and to boost the transformation of their cities, per-urban areas and rural areas.
+5 points • The proposal integrates the three NEB values (sustainability, inclusivity and aesthetics) from the challenge definition into the proposed solution.
+5 points • Gender and diversity are considered in the design/development of the project and its outputs/solutions.
+The project team is mixed and includes women and/or underrepresented groups.
 5 points